MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_6_1_Realtimemarketing.md

 ## What you’ll need:

--   A computer with a Dynamics 365 Marketing environment
+-   A computer with a Dynamics 365 Customer Insights - Journeys environment

 # Exercise 1: Create email 1

 The journey will consist of 3 marketing emails.
 Refer to the screenshots inline or provided in the Appendix for design and content suggestions for these emails.

-1. Log into Dynamics 365 Marketing.
+1. Log into Dynamics 365 Customer Insights - Journeys.

 2. Navigate to the **Real-time marketing** work area.